10 Creative Family Photo Prompts for Genuine, Natural Smiles

 What kid doesn’t love to run?
 This photo idea is a fantastic one to do at the end of the family photo session when kids are wild, and just want to run and play.
 I have the parents hug and put their foreheads together while I let the kids run crazy around them.
 I give them some direction and ask them to run on opposite sides of each other, and try to run at the same speed.
 I also ask them to stay close to mom and dad.
 When I get the image I need, I yell at them to run and attack mom and dad with hugs, and that gives you another great opportunity for beautiful images.

 For this image, I had mom and dad hug and let the girls walk slowly around their parents.
 It resulted in the sweetest picture, where mom and dad’s relationship is highlighted too!
+Let the parents sink into each other.
+Let the children run.
 This family was photographed here in Salem, Oregon.

 For this family photo pose, I ask kids to come stand right in front of me, then I ask parents to hold their arms open as I ask the kids to run to them!
 It couldn’t be sweeter of a moment.
 You also get beautiful smiles when they reach their parents.
 Be sure to mention to the kids not to knock them over, lol.
 (Speaking from Experience) Another tip!
 I often do this both ways!
 First, I have the kids running towards their parents, capturing their joy and excitement as they leap into open arms.
 Then, I stand behind the parents and capture the kids’ faces full of pure happiness as they run towards their favorite people.
 These dual perspectives allow for a variety of heartfelt moments, from the parents’ loving expressions to the kids’ unfiltered joy.
 It’s a perfect way to highlight the warmth and energy of family connections.

-For this image I had the kids run towards mom and dad, and I captured the joy on the parent’s faces seeing their girls run towards them.
+Sometimes the best moments happen when you simply open your arms and let them run to you.
+So for this image I prompted the kids run towards mom and dad, and I captured the joy on the parent’s faces seeing their girls run towards them.
 This image was taken at Willamette Mission State Park.

-And then he got to his parents and it resulted in one of my favorite images!
+And then Jackson got to his parents and it resulted in one of my favorite images!
 What a sweet memory for him and them!
+Wrapped in their arms.
+Kissed on both sides.
+Safe in the middle.
+The kind of image that makes you melt because you can feel it!

 There’s nothing more heartwarming than a big family hug.
 Group hugs can help the kids feel safe and loved, and bring a sense of togetherness.
 These images are often the ones that clients print out and place in their home!
 They look stunning displayed in living rooms or entryways, serving as a daily reminder of the family’s bond.
 Including everyone in such a close and warm pose showcases the love and connection shared, making these portraits timeless treasures for years to come.